BlindReviewAAAI18/FSbasedMLStream/README.md

 data set or the square value.
 Thus, our approach is more efficient and scalable.</P>
 <H2>Data Set </H2>
 <P><A onclick="stc(this, 26)" href="http://mulan.sourceforge.net/datasets-mlc.html"
 target="_new"> Benchark data sets</A>: In our experiments, we select six large scale benchmark multi-label databases from different application domains to simulate the multi-label data stream.
-De- tails of these data sets are listed in Table 1, where Label- Cardinality is the average number of labels in a database while Label-Density is the average number of labels in a database divided by the label count L.</P>
+Details of these data sets are listed in Table 1, where Label-
+Cardinality is the average number of labels in a database while Label-Density is the average number of labels in a database divided by the label count L.</P>